fum4/npm/packages/react-redux-history/README.md

 Managing your app navigation gets pretty tricky, pretty fast.

-Lots of applications need to know more about their navigation state than what their router provides.
+Lots of applications need to know more about their navigation than what their router provides.

 No worries, we are here to help.